 Too far to swim to from the coast, the barrier reef off of Grace Bay does offer excellent snorkel and dive sites when the conditions are right.
 However, it’s necessary to take a boat cruise out to these locations.

-This beach is inside the Princess Alexandra National Park which has a 15mph speed limit for power vessels, but most boats operators flagrantly ignore this rule.
+Grace Bay Beach is part of the Princess Alexandra National Park, which has a 15mph speed limit for power vessels.
+Many boat operators flagrantly ignore this rule.

 There are typically no major currents or dangerous waves in the area.